MicahElliott/havoc/README.md

 # Havoc

 > Cry 'Havoc,' and let slip the dogs of war
-> — Mark Antony in Act 3, Scene 1 of William Shakespeare's Julius Caesar
+> — _Mark Antony in Act 3, Scene 1 of Shakespeare's Julius Caesar_

 This is a very simple set of scripts that create a release suited for publishing; eg, to Github.

-Havoc discovers commits since your last release and categorizes and auto-documents them into markdown that's suitable as a pretty release page.
+Havoc's `wardoc` discovers commits since your last release and categorizes and auto-documents them into Markdown that's suitable as a pretty release page.

-Havoc's `letslip` creates a release that is uploaded to Github (and others in time).
+Havoc's `letslip` creates a release that is uploaded to Github (and others maybe someday).
 This presently relies on having [gh](https://cli.github.com/) installed.

 ## Usage